pangeo-data/pangeo/docs/setup_guides/cheyenne.rst

    script ``launch-dask.sh``.
 It and its supporting utilities can be found in the `pangeo Github reposository <https://github.com/pangeo-data/pangeo/tree/master/utilities/cheyenne>`__.

-   The ussage of this script is quite simple:
+   The usage of this script is quite simple:

    .. code:: bash